★ Desert Mountain ★ Ultra-Luxury Golf Community

 Desert Mountain Scottsdale Real Estate FAQ

-The Desert Mountain Scottsdale Real Estate June 2026 median is approximately $3,275,000 based on May 2026 closed data, with the active list median running near $3,550,000.
-Year-over-year median growth runs +12.1 percent.
+The Desert Mountain Scottsdale Real Estate August 2026 median is $3,190,000 based on July 2026 closed data, with the active list median running near $3,450,000.
+Year-over-year median growth runs +9.2 percent.
+The Desert Mountain realty market is in its summer trough, consistent with prior years, with 39 percent of active listings carrying a price cut.

-Desert Mountain Scottsdale Real Estate spans roughly $1.3 million for entry-level patio homes and villas in Cochise and Geronimo, up through trophy estates above $18 million in Saguaro Forest and Apache Peak.
+Desert Mountain Scottsdale Real Estate spans $1.3 million for entry-level patio homes and villas in Cochise and Geronimo, up through trophy estates above $18 million in Saguaro Forest and Apache Peak.
 The $5 million to $8 million tier is the most active segment by transaction count.

-Desert Mountain patio homes and villas trade between approximately $1.3 million and $2.4 million depending on village, course frontage, and view.
+Desert Mountain patio homes and villas trade between $1.3 million and $2.4 million depending on village, course frontage, and view.
 The Cochise and Geronimo village corridors hold most of the patio home inventory, with Renegade offering occasional patio-style options as well.

 Bidding competition on Desert Mountain homes for sale varies sharply by price tier.
 Properties under $3 million priced correctly draw 2 to 4 qualified offers within the first 30 days.
 Trophy estates above $8 million typically have 1 or 2 buyer pools at a time, with negotiation cycles running 60 to 120 days.
-Cash buyers represent roughly 62 percent of closings above $2 million.
+Cash buyers represent 62 percent of closings above $2 million.

 Desert Mountain Scottsdale holds the largest concentration of Jack Nicklaus Signature golf courses at any private club in the world (six), plus the Bill Coore par-3 short course.
 The 8,000-acre footprint, seven distinct villages, 75,000 square foot Sonoran Clubhouse, and 20-plus miles of private trails are not replicated anywhere else in Arizona.
 ZIP 85262 became the most expensive ZIP code in Arizona during 2025.